Mbaye-Jacques Diop: Party split

 Shortly before the first round of the 2000 presidential election, violence broke out between supporters of the PS and the opposition in Rufisque on 23 February 2000; there were six injuries, and two homes owned by Diop were set on fire.
 He described it as "a grave sign for democracy in Senegal".
 After the first round, Diop resigned from the PS on 2 March 2000, choosing to support opposition candidate Abdoulaye Wade against the incumbent president and PS candidate Abdou Diouf and joining a pro-Wade alliance, the Front for the Alternance.
 According to Diop, his defection "dealt a severe political, electoral and psychological blow to the PS and its candidate, Abdou Diouf", who was defeated by Wade in the second round.
 He then founded a new party, the PPC, on 30 May 2000, becoming its Secretary-General.
 Subsequently, he was elected to the National Assembly as a PPC candidate through national list proportional representation in the April 2001 parliamentary election; he was the only PPC candidate to win a seat.

-The PPC merged itself into Wade's party, the PDS, on 20 May 2002; Diop became National Political Secretary of the PDS at that time.
+The PPC merged itself into Wade's party, the PDS, on 20 May 2002; Diop became the National Political Secretary of the PDS at that time.
 Also in 2002, Diop left his position as Mayor of Rufisque, becoming Honorary Mayor instead.
 He joined the National Political Administration of the PDS in May 2003 and joined the PDS Steering Committee in May 2004.
 Wade then appointed Diop as President of the CRAES when that body was created in August 2004.
 Diop also became President of the Union of Economic and Social Councils and Similar Institutions of La Francophonie in June 2007.
 On 1 October 2007, Wade asked Diop to resign from his position as President of the CRAES, while stressing that he did not have a dispute with Diop and did not want to start one.
-Diop was unwilling to resign, however, saying that he had done nothing wrong and that people would not understand if he left his post prior to the end of his five-year term in August 2009.
+However, Diop was unwilling to resign, saying that he had done nothing wrong and that people would not understand if he left his post before the end of his five-year term in August 2009.
 On 4 October, when Diop was preparing to travel to a meeting of the Union of Economic and Social Councils and Similar Institutions of La Francophonie, Wade barred him from leaving the country.
 After Iba Der Thiam mediated the situation, Diop agreed to resign on 16 November, but Wade nevertheless criticized Diop at a meeting of the PDS Steering Committee, saying that he had wasted 300 million CFA francs on "whimisical missions".
 Wade dissolved the CRAES on 21 November 2007 and established a new Economic and Social Council in its place.